When should I go to Disney World and where should I stay

 Disney World Basic Ticket

 This is your Disney theme park pass.
 You can purchase varying lengths (one to ten days) and add on various options but all tickets start with this foundation.
 The basic ticket is available for one or more days and allows you to enter one Disney World theme park (Magic Kingdom, Epcot, Disney’s Hollywood Studios or Animal Kingdom) per day.
 You cannot enter a Disney water park with this ticket and you cannot start in one park and then move to a different theme park within the same day with this ticket.
 It is the most economical option for entering the Disney parks.
-Disney recently made a change to their one day tickets, charging a little more for a Magic Kingdom one-day ticket but there is no extra cost for the Magic Kingdom when you purchase a two-day or longer ticket.
-Unused days expire 14-days after first use of the ticket.
+Disney recently made a change to their admission tickets and prices now vary depending on the arrival/first use date.
+They also changed how long tickets are valid, depending on ticket length.
+Ticket only purchases are valid according to the list below.
+If you purchase tickets as part of an Disney World vacation package, they are valid for the length of your stay or the length below, whichever is longer:

 Park Hopper Option

-Note: If you want to go to a Water Park and DisneyQuest on the same day, you can.
-Doing thatwill use two admissions from your Water Park Fun & More option.
+Important Note: If you want to go to both water park or a water park and golf on the same day, you can.
+Doing that will use two admissions from your Park Hopper Plus option.
 You are limited to one miniature golf game per day.

 Benefits of Using A Travel Agent for your Disney Road Trip